Wind is blowing silently in the Sahara land"

 - One Piece has the desert kingdom of Alabasta, where the Straw Hats at one point have to traverse a wide expanse of desert to get to Rainbase, where Sir Crocodile has his Rain Dinners casino set up.
 Incidentally, the very nature of Alabasta strengthens Crocodile's Sand Sand Fruit powers, as he can consequently weaponize the desert itself (and does so during his first fight with Luffy).

 - Trigun is set on the planet Gunsmoke (No Man's Land in the manga), which is one huge expanse of desert.
+Though there are plenty of rocky areas, mountains, mesas, and canyons.

 - Aladdin: The Arabian desert as portrayed in the movie seems to consist almost entirely of dunes.